 The trust is specifically designed to take advantage of the premium returns available from less liquid fixed income investments.
 Such securities do not offer enough liquidity for open-ended investment funds, but are well suited to a closed-ended vehicle.
 However, in order to provide investors in this trust with liquidity, the managers offer a quarterly share buyback facility.

 In terms of ratings, more than two thirds of the £166 million trust was in bonds rated B or BB at the end of 2018.
 On a sector basis, 35% was in banks and 31% in asset-backed securities, with smaller allocations to European high-yield, insurance bonds, emerging markets and US high yield.

 Its interest rate duration is actively managed, currently averaging three years, and its foreign currency exposure is hedged to sterling.

 The trust has proved popular with investors and its shares traded at a premium of up to 5.5 per cent during 2017.
 At the end of the year they were on a more modest 3.6 per cent premium.

 Narrative and ratings content all as of 01 January 2019.See all Money Observer rated funds

-Felipe joined TwentyFour in 2011 and day-to-day responsibilities include monthly portfolio reporting to clients, macroeconomic analysis and credit analysis.
-In addition, Felipe also has responsibility for foreign exchange hedging of our Funds and Bespoke Portfolios.
-Prior to joining TwentyFour, Felipe worked as an Asset Allocation and Strategy Analyst at Celfin Capital in Chile, now part of the BTG Pactual group.
-There, Mr. Villarroel took an active role in developing the team’s Strategic view of the global macro economy and asset classes.
-Felipe also had a key part to play in analysing and constructing High Net Worth clients’ portfolios and in communicating the Asset Allocation decisions to clients and Private Bankers.
-Felipe graduated from Pontificia Universidad Catolica de Chile with a Bachelor’s degree in Economics and Business Administration before obtaining a Masters in Finance from the London Business School.
+Felipe Villarroel is a Portfolio Manager in TwentyFour AM's Multi-Sector Bond team since 2011 and is a member of the Investment Committee.
+Prior to joining TwentyFour AM, Mr. Villaroel worked as an Asset Allocation and Strategy Analyst at Celfin Capital in Chile, now part of the BTG Pactual group.
+There, Mr. Villarroel took an active role in developing the team's strategic view of the global macro economy and asset classes.
+Mr. Villarroel graduated from Pontificia Universidad Catolica de Chile with a Bachelor's degree in Economics and Business Administration before obtaining a master's in Finance from the London Business School.
 Mr. Villarroel is also a CFA Charterholder.

 Data provided by Morningstar.